Table of Contents

 - Keep your SPD handy.
 It’s your main resource for retirement plan questions.

-If you just enrolled in a 401(k), one of the first documents you must’ve is the Summary Plan Description (SPD).
+If you just enrolled in a 401(k), one of the first documents you must have is the Summary Plan Description (SPD).
 So, what is it?
 It’s a plain-language guide that explains how your plan works, what benefits you get, and the rules you must follow.
 In short, it’s the roadmap to your retirement account.

 What Is a 401(k) Summary Plan Description?